odrevet/edict_database/README.md

 # Generate expression sql for selected languages

-The `src/expression/create_sql.dart` script can be called with languages to process as arguments.
+The `src/expression/create_sql.dart` script can be called with arguments to process only some languages.

-The languages are in SO 639-3 format, for example:
+The languages are in ISO 639-3 format, for example:

 English and French